 4 · Aim

-Step 4, Aim: a dim present figure on the left, possible futures fanning out like bare branches, and a single warm path leading to one brighter figure on the horizon: the best achievable future state, not a guaranteed cure.
+Step 4, Aim: a dim present figure on the left, possible futures fanning out like bare branches, and a single warm path leading to one brighter figure on the horizon: the best outcome still reachable, not a guaranteed cure.

 5 · Probe